Interview with Jaime Israel Castro Palma

 Can you tell us a little bit more about your professional background?

 “As a QFB (chemical bio pharmacist), graduated from the National University of Mexico (UNAM), I have been working in consultancy for the pharmaceutical industry since 1999.
-I have focused on themes including validation, QMS, CSV and project management.
+I have focused on themes including validation, Quality Management System, Computer System Validation and project management.
 During my career, I have helped and advised over 150 of the main pharma companies in Mexico.
 And during the last ten years, I have also given over fifty training courses in collaboration with other parties, including the Mexican Pharmaceutical Association and the National College of Pharmaceutical Chemists Biologists.”

 What is it that attracts you to the life sciences industry?